Skip to main content

 About

 DDaT and Cyber Fast Streamers operate across the whole UK Civil Service.
 On scheme you'll have the chance to develop your leadership and management while developing skills and experience through a number of postings.
-During your postings, Fast Streamers will work in one of the four pillars;
+During your postings, Fast Streamers will work in a variety of areas;

 Digital - Delivering a variety of digital services that transforms the way government engages with the public